 "It is extremely important that everyone who owns or works with horses understands not only the complex issues, but also the common practices in daily care and management that can affect the welfare of horses,” explains Tina Widowski, Director Campbell Centre for the Study of Animal Welfare.
 “Through our partnership with Equine Guelph, we are able to combine top expertise in both equine science and animal welfare science to deliver a practical and well-rounded program in Equine Welfare."

 Offered by the Campbell Centre for the Study of Animal Welfare, Equine Guelph, and Open Learning and Educational Support, the Equine Welfare Certificate courses in the Equine Welfare Certificate program begin in the Summer 2012 semester.

 What is your next step?

-Explore Equine Practices on an International Level in our new Global Perspectives in the Equine Industry course this Winter
+Explore Equine Practices on an International Level in our new Global Perspectives in the Equine Industry course this Summer

 For many of us, the issue of global equine welfare can stir conflicting emotions.
 What may appear to be lack of common sense to us, can be regarded as a commonly accepted practice to others.
 What better way to learn about the issues of welfare for horses than by travelling the globe with Equine Guelph’s new online course, Global Perspectives in Equine Welfare.